andrea-prearo/andrea-prearo.github.io/_posts/2023-11-25-Handling-UI-state-with-redux.md

 This is very similar to what we saw for a FSM, aside from some different terminology: Redux uses the term `Action` instead of `Event` to describe the trigger of a state transition.
 The state is initialized with a specific value and then each `Action` can trigger the transition to a new `State` value.

 So far so good: The **reducer** handles state transitions synchronously and it's easy to understand.
-But how is it possible to handle asynchronous calls, like making an API call or invoking an OS callback, in the context of Redux?
+But how is it possible to handle asynchronous logic, like making an API call or invoking an OS callback, in the context of Redux?
 For this scenario, Redux introduces the concept of [**middleware** and **side effects**](https://redux.js.org/tutorials/fundamentals/part-6-async-logic#redux-middleware-and-side-effects):

 > By itself, a Redux store doesn't know anything about async logic.
 It only knows how to synchronously dispatch actions, update the state by calling the root reducer function, and notify the UI that something has changed.
 Any asynchronicity has to happen outside the store.

-The `store` can implement multiple **middleware** and **side effects** methods to define how to handle asynchronous computations:
+The `store` can implement multiple **middleware** and **side effects** methods to define how to handle asynchronous logic:

 > Redux middleware provides a third-party extension point between dispatching an action, and the moment it reaches the reducer.
 People use Redux **middleware** for logging, crash reporting, talking to an asynchronous API, routing, and more.